ardling/telegram-communa-bot/README.md

    telegram-communa-bot
    ```

+UID:GID `12090`

 ## Usage

-1. Add the bot to your target group as an admin
+1. Add the bot to your target group
+2. `/start`
+3. send UID to admin
-2. Users send private messages to the bot
+4. Users send private messages to the bot
-3. Messages are forwarded to the group with `[UID:XXXXXXXX]` markers
+5. Messages are forwarded to the group
-4. Group members can reply to bot messages to respond to original users
+6. Group members can reply to bot messages to respond to original users

 ## Development

 Run tests:

 ```bash
 pytest tests/
 ```

-Add `.env.dev`
+Add `.env`

+`eval $(poetry env activate)`